thayton/thayton.github.io/_drafts/eygbl.md

 }
 ```

-The `JobSearch.id` value in the response is then used as a parameter in the second XHR request, a POST to
+The `JobSearch.id` value in the response is used as a parameter in the second XHR request we highlighted, a POST to

 `https://eygbl.referrals.selectminds.com/ajax/content/job_results`